The Christmas House…

 “Tomas!
 You’re going to want to see this.”

-At the stunned note to her voice, Tomas leaped off the couch and followed her through the door, stopping dead at the sight laid out before him.
-It was a kitchen, the table running down its centre groaning under the amount of food lying on it.
-He saw steaming mince pies, a whole roasted turkey, platters of roasted potatoes and a dish of green beans.
+At the stunned note in her voice, Tomas leaped off the couch and followed her through the door, stopping dead at the sight laid out before him.
+He’d entered a kitchen, the table running down its centre groaning under the amount of food lying on it.
+There were steaming mince pies, a whole roasted turkey, platters of roasted potatoes and a dish of green beans.
 Off to the side sat frosted Christmas cupcakes, a bowl full of candy canes and at least ten crunchy bread rolls.
 On the stove, bubbling away happily, was a large pot of what smelled like spiced apple cider.

-His mouth watered, his hunger surging with the vengeance.
+His mouth watered, his hunger—long ignored—surging with a vengeance.

 “I think this is for us.”
 Amerla’s voice was light with disbelief.